SharePoint/sp-dev-provisioning-templates/tenant/O365Learning/provisioning.md

-# Recap of provisioned artifacts
+## Recap of provisioned artifacts

+This template contains following elements which will be provisioned:

+- Item A
+- Item B
+- Item C
+- Item D